FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-boat-data.md

 ## ArrivingTerminalName

-Unique identifier pertaining to the terminal that represents the vessel's next destination.
+WSF Vessel API pass-through: The name of the terminal that represents the vessel's next destination.
 Might not be present if the next scheduled destination is still being determined.

 `ArrivingTerminalName`

-*   is required
+*   is optional

 *   Type: `string`

-*   can be null
+*   cannot be null

 *   defined in: [Ferry Tempo Data](ferrytempo-defs-ferry-tempo-single-boat-data-properties-arrivingterminalname.md "https://www.ferrytempo.com/schemas/FerryTempo.schema.json#/$defs/singleBoatData/properties/ArrivingTerminalName")